United States presidential election: Voter turnout

 Voter turnout in the 2004 and 2008 elections showed a noticeable increase over the turnout in 1996 and 2000.
-Prior to 2004, voter turnout in presidential elections had been decreasing while voter registration, measured in terms of voting age population (VAP) by the U.S. census, has been increasing.
-The VAP figure, however, includes persons ineligible to vote – mainly non-citizens and ineligible felons – and excludes overseas eligible voters.
+Prior to 2004, voter turnout in presidential elections had been decreasing while voter registration, measured in terms of voting age population (VAP) by the U.S. census, had been increasing.
+The VAP figure, however, includes persons ineligible to vote – mainly noncitizens and ineligible felons – and excludes overseas eligible voters.
 Opinion is mixed on whether this decline was due to voter apathy or an increase in ineligible voters on the rolls.

-The difference between these two measures are illustrated by analysis of turnout in the 2004 and 2008 elections.
+The difference between these two measures is illustrated by analysis of turnout in the 2004 and 2008 elections.
 Voter turnout from the 2004 and 2008 election was "not statistically different", based on the voting age population used by a November 2008 U.S. census survey of 50,000 households.
-If expressed in terms of vote eligible population (VEP), the 2008 national turnout rate was 61.7% from 131.3 million ballots cast for president, an increase of over 1.6 percentage points over the 60.1% turnout rate of 2004, and the highest since 1968.
+If expressed in terms of vote-eligible population (VEP), the 2008 national turnout rate was 61.7% from 131.3 million ballots cast for president, an increase of over 1.6 percentage points from the 60.1% turnout rate of 2004 and the highest since 1968.